hyling/kean.github.io/_posts/2018-05-22-network-extensions-intro.markdown

 ---
 layout: post
-title: "Network Extension, Part 1 - Introduction"
+title: Network Extension, Part 1 - Introduction
-subtitle: "Introduction to a series of posts about the Network Extension framework which allows apps to customize core networking features of the OS."
+subtitle: Introduction to a series of posts about the <a href="https://developer.apple.com/documentation/networkextension">Network Extension</a> framework which allows apps to customize core networking features of the OS.
 date: 2018-05-22 18:00:00 +0300
 category: programming
 tags: programming